top of page

 gun charges and sexual assault.

-himself in the lobby of Hernandez Auto Repair.
+lobby of Hernandez Auto Repair.

 Inside the shop was Manuel Mendoza, a Mexican American

-Manuel ran and hid under the small kitchenette in a fetal position.
+Manuel ran and hid under the small kitchenette

 Jeremy kept shooting at the cops and police returned fire—

-negotiate with Jeremy for several hours.
+shoes—while police negotiated with him for several hours.

-How am I gonna get him?
+gonna get him?

-“I don’t care if I die—I want to die.”
+care if I die—I want to die.”
+He began kicking holes into the

-He began kicking holes into the drywall, trying to escape, only to hit
+drywall, trying to escape, only to hit a brick wall—

 and found Manuel.